girllich/towers-for-tarrasques/out-of-combat.md

 | Short Rest | A brief pause in activities, such as a meal break or a short breather | 10 Points |
 | Long Rest | A full night's sleep, around 8 hours | 25 Points |
 | Full Day of Rest | A full day of minimal activity, focusing on relaxation and recuperation | 35 Points |

+When a character's Effort Points fall below zero, all actions that cost Action Points require an additional Action Point to perform, and all efforts that cost Effort Points require an additional Effort Point.
+This represents the strain of pushing beyond one's normal limits.
+If a character cannot pay the increased cost of an action or effort, they cannot perform that action or effort until they have rested and their Effort Points are above zero again."